Tiny Case Study: Breastmilk's Healing Properties

 • Daniel’s 7-day stool sample, to check which microbes colonized

-• Daniel’s 30 day, to look for any changes
+• Daniel’s 30-day stool sample, to look for any changes

 While we found beneficial species (like Bifidobacterium infantis) in Khloe’s stool sample, seeding was off to a rough start.